Projects and Initiatives

 We plan to continue to develop educational programs on subjects related to the farm, from History to the Environment.

 Education is central to the Dennis Farm Charitable Land Trust’s mission.
 We have an ongoing partnership with Keystone College in La Plume, PA, which is near the farm.
-Trained student docents from Keystone give tours of the farm to our visitors, Keystone College hosts our annual symposium program and luncheon, after which attendees who come from the local community, across the Commonwealth, and out-of-state tour the farm, and the college has hosted two Dennis Farm Exhibitions.
+Trained student docents from Keystone give tours of the farm to our visitors.
+Keystone College also hosts our annual symposium program and luncheon, after which attendees who come from the local community, across the Commonwealth, and out-of-state tour the farm.

 The farm offers infinite educational opportunities.
 For example, we would like to work with a university on identifying the species thriving in the wetlands on the farm and to identify and catalogue the variety of wildflowers in the farm’s copious fields.

-- With the guidance of DFCLT Board members Patrice Jeppson, PhD, and Wade Catts, MA, RPA, we are currently working with the Superintendent of the Mountain View School District to develop an educational program that will include the history of the Dennis Farm in the local curriculum.
-In 2018, we will also meet with representatives of the School District of Philadelphia to develop a plan for incorporating the history of the farm in the Philadelphia elementary and secondary school curricula.
+• With the guidance of DFCLT Board members Patrice Jeppson, PhD, and Wade Catts, MA, RPA, we are currently working with the Superintendent of the Mountain View School District to develop an educational program that will include the history of the Dennis Farm in the local curriculum.
+In 2018, we met with representatives of the School District of Philadelphia to develop a plan for incorporating the history of the farm in the Philadelphia elementary and secondary school curricula.